NOTE: Analysis is mixed in with the relation of

 (22) Norma and Shelly watch.
 (23) He backs away and (24) we see Shelly and Norma again watching, a sign behind them for charbroiled burger with fries for $8.95.
 License plate of the car is ER327LL.
 (25) He backs up to the RR tracks and cuts off the car.

 STEVEN: And now I'm gonna take my girl out to dinner.
 Hey, I saved some for you.
 Want a taste?
-(He pulls out a bottle of perhaps coke and begins to tap out some powder on the back of his wrist.)
+(He pulls out a bottle of a powdered substance and begins to tap out some on the back of his wrist.)

 BECKY: Did you take all of that today?

 STEVEN: Yeah.
 Why?
 Why wouldn't I?
 For my interviews.
 You know how nervous I get.
 Come on.
 Besides, I got some great fucking feedback today.